QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 # 🔥 News
+- *2024.10.01*：&nbsp;🎉 As the project leader, I successfully led my team to advance to the national competition of the 14th “Challenge Cup” China College Students’ Entrepreneurship Competition, in the Belt and Road International Special Track!
+See you in Xi’an at the end of October!
 - *2024.09.20*: &nbsp;🎉 As the project leader, our team has successfully qualified for the on-site competition of the 18th iCAN College Students Innovation and Entrepreneurship Competition in the Liaoning regional selection.
 As a supervisor, another project I guided has also made it to the provincial competition in Liaoning. [[link](https://mp.weixin.qq.com/s/B9ugr_Hc3xRiUkZqj2yu-g)]
 - *2024.09.03*: &nbsp;🎉 My paper "ECPE-Qwen: Zero-Shot Emotion-Cause Pair Extraction with Fine-Tuning Large Language Models" has been fortunately accepted by the CCIR conference.
 See you in Wuhan in October!